sarequl/evaly-helper/README.md

 * Run **npm install**

+- Run **npm run dev**

-- Open chrome://extensions on your browser and Enable developer mode
+* Open chrome://extensions on your browser and Enable developer mode

-* Click load unpacked and select your folder which you cloned
+- Click load unpacked and select your folder which you cloned

-- Get Cracking and open PR/Issues 👏
+* Get Cracking and open PR/Issues 👏

 ---